flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ### [Ex 1-19](./Exercises/Ex1_19/ex1-19.c)

 *Write a function `reverse(s)` that reverses the character string `s`.
 Use it to write a program that reverses its input a line at a time.*

+Straightforward, use `strlen(s)` to get the length of the string, then work our way inwards swapping the frontmost and endmost character, then the second-frontmost and second-endmost etc... once the swap indices agree or have swapped order (i.e. lower >= upper) we can stop.

 ### [Ex 1-20](./Exercises/Ex1_20/ex1-20.c)